claudioasfilho/Central_AM/readme.md

 # SoC - Central_AM

-The Bluetooth example is a Central device that scans and connects to up to 32 peripheral devices which advertise a specific service "CC".
+The Bluetooth example is a Central device that scans and connects to up to 32 peripheral devices which advertise a specific service **"CCCC"**.

 The Peripheral Device application can be found at: https://github.com/claudioasfilho/bt_AM_Conn_EN